dlewis27/SSRgenotyper/README.md

 ## Map the Illumina reads to the modified reference

-Map trimmed and quality-controlled Illumina reads (FASTQ) to the modified reference.
-We provide an example using BWA mem below, however any mapping software should work (minimap2, bowtie2, etc.).
-The illumina reads should be quality controlled (e.g., Trimmomatic) with PCR duplicates marked (e.g., Samtools -markdups).
+We trim and quality control our reads with [Trimmomatic](https://github.com/timflutre/trimmomatic), which produces a forward (_1P.fq.gz) and a reverse reads files (_2P.fq.gz).
+The trimmed reads are then mapped to the modified reference using [BWA](https://github.com/lh3/bwa), however any short read mapping software should work (minimap2, bowtie2, etc.).
+After mapping the reads, PCR duplicates are removed using [Samtools](https://github.com/samtools/samtools) -markdups.
 To genotype multiple individuals in a population, each individual should have its own FASTQ file (i.e., one FASTQ per individual, producing one SAM file per individual).
-To map Illumina reads with BWA:
+The basic steps are as follows:

 ### Index the modified reference file:

 bwa index my_modified_Reference.fasta my_modified_Reference.fasta

-### Map the Illumina reads to the modified reference.fasta (single end reads process shown - can be done for paired-end reads):
+### Map the Illumina reads to the modified reference.fasta (paired-end reads process shown):

-for i in *.fq; do bwa mem myReferenceForSSRgenotyper.fasta $i > $i.sam; done
+for forward_file in *_1P.fq.gz; do name=`echo $forward_file | sed 's/_1P.fq.gz//'`; bwa mem -M ../reference/my_modified_Reference.fasta ${name}_1P.fq.gz ${name}_2P.fq.gz -o $name.sam; done

-*each individual is represented by a different .fq file
+*each sample has a *_1P.fq.gz and *_2P.fq.gz file

+### Remove PCR duplicate reads
+Sort sam files by name:
+for i in *.sam; do samtools sort -n -o $i.sorted $i; done

+Identify mate coordinates:
+for i in *.sorted; do samtools fixmate -m $i $i.fixmate; done

+Re-sort sam files:
+for i in *.fixmate; do samtools sort -o $i.position $i; done

+Mark and remove duplicates:
+for i in *.position; do samtools markdup -r $i $i.markdup; done

+*each sample will have a markdup file where PCR duplicates have been removed (the other files can be deleted)

 ### Quality control SAM files for SSRgenotyper
-While the whole SAM file can be passed to SSRgenotyper we encourage users to first filter the sam file with samtools to improve performance:
+While the whole SAM file can be passed to SSRgenotyper we encourage users to first filter the markdup file with samtools to improve performance:

-for i in *.sam; do samtools view $i -q 45 > $i.Q45; done
+for i in *.markdup; do samtools view $i -q 45 > $i.Q45.sam; done

 This will remove reads with mapping quality less than 45 as well as unnessary header information.
-SSRgenotyper provides further filtering (option -Q) that can be used for additional filter stringency.
-The SAM files do not need to be sorted or indexed.
-Lastly a file listing all SAM files to be processed is required by SSRgenotyper and can be produced with:
+SSRgenotyper provides further filtering (option -Q) that can be used for additional filter stringency if required.

+A file listing all SAM files to be processed is required by SSRgenotyper and can be produced with:

 ls *.Q45 > samFiles.txt